 Engage in community

 I definitely believe in the power of solitude, however when your suffering the worst thing to do is to become a recluse, as your mind is vulnerable and anything that is toxic can enter your thought processes, such as depression, suicidality and anxiety etc. This is why it is recommended that you avoid isolation.
-Seek some comfort in ap positive community, your church, your friends, a counselor anything that helps you share your feelings in a empathetic setting.
+Seek some comfort in a supportive community, your church, your friends, a counselor anything that helps you share your feelings in a empathetic setting.

 Copyright © 2020 themindmanager.lk.
 All rights reserved.